NVIDIA/elements/README.md

 Each project/demo has a set of available and standardized NPM scripts.
 To build and test all projects run `pnpm run ci` in the root of this directory.

+#### Repository

 - `ci`: run full build/lint/test
+- `ci:all`: entire CI process: build, lint, unit/lighthouse/visual tests
-- `ci:nocache`: clear all caches/dependencies then reinstall/build/lint/test
+- `ci:reset`: clear all caches/dependencies then reinstall dependencies

-- `build`: run library build
+#### Projects

 - `dev`: run in watch mode
+- `build`: run project/library build
 - `test`: run unit tests
+- `test:lighthouse`: run lighthouse performance tests
+- `test:visual`: run playwright visual regression tests
-- `test:watch`: run unit tests in watch mode
+- `test:axe`: run axe tests for a11y

 To learn in detail how the repo is built and run see our [build README.md](https://github.com/NVIDIA/elements/-/blob/main/build/README.md).